mozilla/esper-pioneer-shield-study/TESTPLAN.md

 ## Automated Testing

-`npm test` verifies the telemetry payload as expected at startup with a clean profile.
+`npm test` verifies the telemetry payload as expected at firefox startup and add-on installation in a clean profile.

 Code at [./test/functional_test.js].